-The ignition circuit is complete and the engine can start and run.
+With the engine stop switch in the "RUN" position, the transmission in the neutral (N) position, and the parking brake engaged, the ignition circuit is complete and the engine can start and run.
 The key cannot be removed in this position.